-Each competitor is given a 4 minutes competition (with no warm-up) starting with the two acoustic signals and the green-flag raising by the jury.
+Each competitor is given a 2 minutes and 30 seconds competition (with no warm-up) starting with the two acoustic signals and the green-flag raising by the jury.

 During each round, 30 seconds before the end, the jury give a short signal and they raise a yellow flag so that the rider knows how much time is left before the competition ends.
 Later on, to indicate that the competition is over, the judges give a double long-duration acoustic signal and they raise a red flag.